ryantd42/NY-Legislative-Git/2023/A2928A-2023/bill.md

   February 1, 2023
   ___________

- Introduced by M. of A. JENSEN -- read once and referred to the Committee on Education
+ Introduced  by  M.  of  A. JENSEN, NORRIS, DeSTEFANO, E. BROWN, BENDETT, BLUMENCRANZ, TAGUE, GALLAHAN,  MANKTELOW,  ANGELINO,  BROOK-KRASNY  -- read once and referred to the Committee on Education -- recommitted to the  Committee on Education in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered  reprinted  as  amended and recommitted to said committee

  AN  ACT  to amend the education law, in relation to requiring all public and private schools to provide financial literacy education to certain